ibm-cloud-architecture/refarch-eda/docs/evt-microservices/README.md

 * Functions shuts down the compute when the micro-service  completes
 * Functions automatically scales for event volume/velocity with the complexities of managing active consumer service instances abstracted into the server-less compute stack.

+### Supporting Products and suggested reading

+* IBM Cloud Functions/Openwhisk programming model  https://openwhisk.apache.org/documentation.html#programming-model
+* Using Cloud functions with event trigger in Kafka  https://github.com/IBM/ibm-cloud-functions-message-hub-trigger
+* IBM Cloud Functions product offering https://www.ibm.com/cloud/functions
+* Getting Started with Cloud Functions  https://console.bluemix.net/openwhisk/

 ## Event Driven apps with containers

 While the server-less approach with Cloud functions provides a simplified event based programming model, the majority of microservices applications today are developed for and deployed to a container based cloud native stack.

+Within the cloud-native landscape, Kuberenetes has become the standard platform for container orchestration, and therefore becomes the base for the container platform in the event driven architecture.

-Within the container environments for event driven microservices we again look to the event backbone ( Kafka ) to be the Pub/Sub communication provider to connect microservices.
+As before the event backbone ( Kafka ) is be the Pub/Sub communication provider and event log for shared data for the microservices.
 In this context Microservices are developed as direct consumers and producers  of events on the backbone ( Kafka topics)

-The challenge with event driven microservices in this environment is in managing consumer instances to the demand of the event stream.
+The extra work in this environment is in managing consumer instances to the demand of the event stream.
 How many consumer micro-service instances need to be running to keep pace with or always be immediately available to execute the micro-service in response to an event arriving.

+### Supporting Products and suggested reading

+* IBM Cloud Private - Kuberenets base container platform  https://www.ibm.com/cloud/private
+* IBM Cloud Kubernetes Service https://console.bluemix.net/catalog/infrastructure/containers-kubernetes
+* Deploy a microservices application on Kubernetes https://www.ibm.com/cloud/garage/tutorials/microservices-app-on-kubernetes?task=0
+* IBM Cloud Kubernetes Service: Manage apps in containers and clusters on cloud https://www.ibm.com/cloud/garage/content/run/tool_ibm_container/

-## Event Driven Microservices patterns
+## understanding Event Driven Microservices patterns
 Adopting messaging ( Pub/Sub ) as a micro-service communication backbone involves using at least the following patterns:
 * microservices publish events when something happens in the scope of their control.
 For example, an update in the business entities they are responsible for.
 * A micro-service interested in other business entities, subscribe to those events and it can update its own states and business entities when receiving such events.
 Business entity keys needs to be unique, immutable.
 * Business transactions are not ACID and span multiple services, they are more a series of steps, each step is supported by a micro-service responsible to update its own entities.
 We talk about eventual consistency of the data.